wotzlaff/tbpp-instances/README.md

 ### Part (C)
 The instances were introduced in [[3]](#3) for a temporal bin packing problem in which the time-averaged number of active bins is minimized.

+### Part (D)
+The set of instances is derived from real-world VM traces originally introduced in [[4]](#4) and published [here](https://github.com/Azure/AzurePublicDataset).
+In order to generate suitable instances, we only consider one capacity constraint given by the maximum CPU usage (over all possible machines) per job (VM).
+Moreover, we exclude all jobs running in the whole time interval of 14 days or having a resource demand smaller than 0.25 or at least 0.75.
+The subset selection is handled in <azure_from_database.py> which uses the SQLite database published through the repository mentioned above.
+Details of the sampling method can be found in <azure_sample.py>.

 ## Format
 An instance is represented by a list of items (jobs) and a bin (server) capacity.
 The first row of each file summarizes the number of items and the capacity.